 Even though Indonesia boasts a powerful economy, bureaucratic red tape is still a problem which hampers economic growth and potential for investment.
 Besides slowing down day-to-day tasks, this bureaucracy also causes problems for expats trying to get entry visas or work permits for Indonesia.
 To navigate these bureaucratic intricacies, expats often find it beneficial to seek local guidance through friends, colleagues or professional services.

 Religion in Indonesia

-Indonesia has the world’s largest population of Muslims and it might be daunting for expats from the West.
-However, while foreigners would do well to dress modestly and respect Muslim customs, the religious differences should not greatly affect their day-to-day lives.
+Indonesia has the world’s largest population of Muslims, and while foreigners would do well to dress modestly and respect Muslim customs, the religious differences shouldn't affect their day-to-day lives too much.